dlodola/public/docs/_posts/2021-04-12-Draft-test.md

 ### Other kriging methods

-Figure 4 shows the output of our Simple Kriging example, alongside the outputs from the same input parameters and data using Ordinary, and First & Second Order Universal Kriging.
-These other kriging methods impose more constraints on the kriging weights &mdash; *e.g.*, kriging weights must sum up to one in Ordinary Kriging, but can be easily implemented from the above with the appropriate modifications to the *&Sigma;<sup>2</sup>* and *&Sigma;<sub>o</sub><sup>2</sup>* arrays.
+Figure 4 shows the output of our Simple Kriging example alongside the outputs from the same input parameters and data using Ordinary, and First & Second Order Universal Kriging.
+These other kriging methods impose more constraints on the kriging weights &mdash; they must sum up to one in Ordinary Kriging for example, but can be easily implemented from the above with the appropriate modifications to the *&Sigma;<sup>2</sup>* and *&Sigma;<sub>o</sub><sup>2</sup>* arrays.

 {% include image.html file="posts/article-2/figure-4.png"
 alt="Figure 4" number="4" link="true" caption="Alternative kriging methods." %}

 ### Limitations

+Two main areas of limitation

-Though this example is both efficient from a coding and execution time perspectives, it is inefficient from a memory perspective as NumPy's vectorization is memory hungry.
+1. Though this example is both efficient from a coding and execution time perspectives, it is inefficient from a memory perspective as NumPy's vectorization is memory hungry.

+2. No search radius limitation where covariances are poorly defined.
+Easily implemented?
+No preprocessing (declustering etc)

+### Existing geostatistic implementations

 [geostatspy](https://pypi.org/project/geostatspy/)